howard-community-college/ENES247_TRUC/lab4-PriorityEncoders_ROM/README.md

 *The first synthesizable System Verilog commands have been introduced.
 How can you tell by the source verilog file extension?*

-**Where in the verilog "new project sequence of steps" are you given the option of creating system verilog or just plane verilog?*
+** Where in the verilog "new project sequence of steps" are you given the option of creating system verilog or just plane verilog?* **Creating system verilog**

 *In what way does the DataFlow implementation use the if command?*